th3dstudio/EZPlug/README.md

 3. Flash the normal BIN file from the GUI
 4. Enjoy the updated firmware

-## Using the EZPlug to "Vanilla" Tasmota
+## Using the EZPlug with "Vanilla" Tasmota

 Our plug is compatible with regular Tasmota when setup with the correct template.